Fitness

 From Landon:

 High-level pickleball performance includes speed and agility, strength and power, flexibility and mobility, cardiovascular endurance, balance, and coordination.
-Knowing the relationship of these components and integrating activities before and after stepping on the court can optimize overall performance.
+Knowing the relationship of these components and integrating activities before and after stepping on the court can optimize overall pickleball performance and recovery.

 Want to advertise with us?